Richard B. Mather: Life and career

-Richard Burroughs Mather was born on November 11, 1913, in Baoding, China, where his American parents were serving as Protestant missionaries.
+Mather was born on November 11, 1913, in Baoding, China, where his American parents were serving as Protestant missionaries.
+His father was descended from the original Richard Mather of Massachusetts Bay.
 He lived in China for his entire youth before going to the United States in the early 1930s to attend Princeton University, where he graduated with a B.A. summa cum laude in 1935.
 Even though he intended to return to China after his graduation, he was unable to do so due to the chaos of World War II.
 Instead, he entered the University of California, Berkeley, as a graduate student, where he earned a Ph.D. in Chinese literature in 1949 with a dissertation entitled, "The Doctrine of Non-Duality in the Vimalakīrtinirdeśa Sūtra."

-Once he received his Ph.D. in 1949, Richard B. Mather was hired as a professor at the University of Minnesota, where he founded the Chinese program and developed its courses.
-Professor Mather taught full-time at the University of Minnesota until he was forced to retire in 1984 because of a university policy that required professors to retire at age 70.
+Once he received his Ph.D. in 1949, Mather was hired as a professor at the University of Minnesota, where he founded the Chinese program and developed its courses.
+Mather taught full-time at the University of Minnesota until he was forced to retire in 1984 because of a university policy that required professors to retire at age 70.
 However, because of his specialized wealth of knowledge in classical Chinese, especially in the Chinese Six Dynasties period (220-589), he was allowed to teach part-time for several years after that and do directed studies for advanced students in Chinese.

+He was honored with a festschrift in 2003: Studies in Early Medieval Chinese Literature and Cultural History: In Honor of Richard B. Mather & Donald Holzman.

-After he completely retired from university teaching In the late 1990s, Professor Mather and another retired Chinese Professor at the University of Minnesota, Chun-jo Liu, teamed up to form a private Chinese reading and translating group.
+After he completely retired from teaching In the late 1990s, Mather and another retired Chinese Professor at the University of Minnesota, Chun-jo Liu, teamed up to form a private Chinese reading and translating group.
 The group was composed of Chinese professors and other highly educated individuals who had an advanced knowledge of Chinese, especially classical Chinese.
 The group would generally meet once or twice a week to read Chinese literature and poetry and then translate it into English.
 The group also participated in Chinese language conferences at which their panel members would read papers on their particular areas of interest and research.